 In 2000, after a four-year varsity wrestling career at Belleville High School, Jay decided to move on to the MMA world.
 He found a Martial Arts Gym in Elizabeth, NJ called BAMA, founded by UFC referee "Big Dan" Mirigliotta.
 Training with his brothers Pete Isip and Timmy Hands, Jiu-Jitsu, Muay Thai, Western Boxing, and Wrestling were a must practice before stepping in the ring or cage.
 A year later at age 19, Jay Isip competed at BAMA FIGHT NIGHT for his 1st ever fisticuffs inside a "pro-wrestling" ring that landed in the South Plainfield Middle School Gymnasium.

 Four amateur fights later, in 2003, Isip went pro and fought his debut against the UFC Vet Kurt "Batman" Pellegrino.
-Even though Coach Jay's fighting career was rocky, he went toe-to-toe with some of the best Mixed Martial artists during the early stages of his career as he was trained under Eddie "The Tech" Rolon of Team Endgame.
+Even though Coach Jay's fighting career was rocky, he went toe-to-toe with some of the best Mixed Martial artists during the early stages of his career.

-After 16 pro-fights with CFFC, ROC, Reality Fighting, and Mass Destruction, Coach Jay put an end to his fight career and moved back to his hometown in 2016, where he became a volunteer coach for Belleville Wrestling.
-Since then, Coach Pete Isip (Founder of KRANK SYSTEMS) opened the doors to his gym, which enabled the coaches to train wrestlers' off-season.
-Coach Jay Isip and other volunteers trained with the athletes, but most importantly, they developed a bond and re-created a culture that has been a staple in our community for decades - "The Family."
+After 16 pro-fights with CFFC, ROC, Reality Fighting, Mass Destruction, and Sport Fighting, Coach Jay put an end to his fight career and moved back to his hometown in 2016, where he became a volunteer coach for Belleville Wrestling.
+That was when Coach Pete Isip (Founder of KRANK SYSTEMS) opened the doors to his gym, which enabled the coaches to train wrestlers off-season.
+Coach Jay and other volunteers trained with the athletes, but most importantly, they developed a bond and re-created a culture that has been a staple in our community for decades - "The Family."
 We carry this stamp on our backs with honor as we nod our heads to the alumni who paved the road for us.